gbdev/gb-asm-tutorial/src/part3/game-state-management.md

 {{#include ../../galactic-armada/src/main/game-state-management.asm:initiate-new-game-state-function}}
 ```

+> **Note:** The `callHL` function will already be included in the starter.
+It simply provides an easy way to jump to dynamic addresses and return afterwards.
 ### Updating the current Game State

 For updating the current game state, we'll get the address in our `wCurrentGameState_Update` variable.
 If it's 0, we'll return early.
 Otherwise, we'll call the function located at that address and return when the function is done.